 Jordan Peterson and Dave Rubin have announced that they will create a Patreon alternative, but as a centralized actor they are still vulnerable to political pressure and censorship.
 This is an enormous market opportunity for cryptocurrencies.
 Solving the problem of free speech may turn out to be the path to widespread usage.

-Be therefore not surprised if ten years from now, the next generation digital money and distributed social networks originated as a response to systemic censorship.We value your comments!
-Please weigh in on our comment section below.
+Be therefore not surprised if ten years from now, the next generation digital money and distributed social networks originated as a response to systemic censorship.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com